Nurse Types / Most Stressful Nursing Jobs

 Vocation is defined as “a strong feeling of suitability for a particular career or occupation”, and that’s certainly true of nursing.
 Still, it is possible to love your job and find it stressful at the same time.
 That’s particularly true for nurses who work in high-stress positions.

 Nurses who are under significant stress at work are at high risk for burnout and compassion fatigue.
 Fortunately, many hospitals and healthcare employers are beginning to recognize this reality, and are introducing workplace wellness and other programs to help nurses deal with job-related stress.
+If you can’t really take it, you can view a list of alternative jobs for nurses.

 No two nurses are the same: Some thrive under pressure, while others will want to avoid high-stress departments.
 To help you anticipate the environment that goes along with different nursing positions, we’ve assembled a list of the most stressful nursing jobs.